docker/docs/README.md

 ## Contribute to Docker docs

 We value your contribution.
-We'd like to make it as easy as possible to submit your contributions to the Docker docs repository.
-Changes to the docs are handled through pull requests against the master branch.
+We want to make it as easy as possible to submit your contributions to the Docker docs repository.
+Changes to the docs are handled through pull requests against the `master` branch.
 To learn how to contribute, see our [Contribute section](https://docs.docker.com/contribute/overview/).

 ## Copyright and license